lucasmuna/vitest-storybook-coverage-demo/README.md

 ## How to run

-Just execute `./coverage.sh` or manually follow its steps.
+Install all dependencies with `npm install` and then execute `./coverage.sh` (or manually follow its steps).

 ## My results